Non-Dutch BSc degree

-Please note: For students from Australia it is possible to apply for the MSc programme Architecture, Urbanism and Building Science with a bachelor degree First Class, Second Class (Upper Division), High Distinction or Distinction.
+Please note: For students from Australia and New Zealand it is possible to apply for the MSc programme Architecture, Urbanism and Building Science with a bachelor of Science degree First Class, Second Class (Upper Division), High Distinction or Distinction.

 Applicants must meet TU Delft’s general admission requirements for international applicants, and are selected on the basis of a digital portfolio.
 A Portfolio is required for all MSc tracks; Architecture, Building Technology, Landscape Architecture, Management in the Built Environment and Urbanism.
 The digital portfolio should include samples of work from your previous educational programme.
 Working experience may be added to the portfolio.
 A portfolio should reflect the scope and variety of your previous training and experience with specific emphasis on your knowledge of and skills in the degree track for which you are applying.
 You should submit work that represents your personal interests as well as your design and technological abilities.

 In general, we look for candidates who demonstrate strong interest in a variety of design approaches and methods as well as theoretical and technical knowledge.
 We look for those who can engage themselves in an intellectually rigorous manner.
 We believe that pursuing an advanced degree in architecture requires perspectives and interests beyond the technical conventions of the profession.

 Neatness and clarity of presentation are extremely important as they reflect both your attitude towards your work as well as your ability to communicate your work in a comprehensive and deliberate manner.